 Many people buy Outer Banks real estate with the dream of moving here one day, while others find that just having a second home to escape to is enough.
 And some owners are interested in their Outer Banks property only as an investment.
-If you think you’d like to buy Outer Banks property, there are more than 400 realty businesses willing to help you.
-The Outer Banks Association of Realtors actually has 903 members!
-You can contact the Association at (252) 441-4036.
+If you think you’d like to buy Outer Banks property, there are more than 180 realty businesses willing to help you.
+The Outer Banks Association of Realtors actually has 950 members!
+You can contact the association at (252) 441-4036.

-You’ll find a property match for almost any budget.
+You’ll find Outer Banks properties for a variety of budgets.
 Of course you know that the closer a property is to the water, the more expensive it is.
 But on these narrow Outer Banks islands, even the “inside” lots are still very close to the water!
-Oceanfront lots typically sell for between $850,000 and more than $2 million.
-Oceanfront homes can cost more than $3 million, but there are many smaller oceanfront homes in lower price ranges.
-Inside lots start at around $100,000, while homes range from $230,000 to more than $1 million.
-Condominiums range from $200,000 to $500,000 and up.
+Oceanfront homes start at $350,000 and can sell for more than $4 million.
+As you might expect, the smaller oceanfront homes fall into lower price ranges.
+Oceanfront lots can cost between $300,000 to around $4 million.
+Inside lots start at around $12,000 and sell for as high as $2 million.
+Homes on inside lots range from $35,000 to more than $1 million.
+Condominiums range from $75,000 to $900,000 and up.

 If you’re considering buying Outer Banks real estate, spend substantial time here first, visiting all the different communities from Corolla to Ocracoke.
-All the towns and villages have a different personality, and you’ll want to select the one that best matches your vacation style.
-Corolla Real Estate points out to those who don’t know the area well that properties are generally all upscale and relatively new.
-Duck Real Estate shows that the variety of properties for sale are typically used as investment houses so provide rental incomes.
+Each town and village has a different personality, and you’ll want to select the one that best matches your vacation style.
+Corolla Real Estate stands out with its plentiful upscale and relatively new homes.
+Duck Real Estate shows that the variety of properties for sale are typically used as investment houses to provide rental incomes.
 Nags Head Real Estate varies from single-family, year-round homes to oceanfront mansions.
 Roanoke Island Real Estate provides info on the many homes in established neighborhoods as well as second home properties.
-Both Hatteras Real Estate and Ocracoke Real Estate contain many properties that you can dream about owning to have your piece of Outer Banks life.
-Prices vary among the different areas, so it may be best to consult with a Realtor to find out which areas suit your price range.
-Once you’ve selected the locations you like, you can narrow your search of the available properties by selecting a reasonable price range.
-Then it’s out into the field with a Realtor.
+Both Hatteras Real Estate and Ocracoke Real Estate contain the sort of properties that people dream of making their own piece of Outer Banks life.
+The properties in each town boast a variety of offerings and price ranges, and consulting with a Realtor is your best bet for finding out which areas satisfy your price range and other living factors, like proximity to school and work.